 For Immediate Release

-“On behalf of the City of Mississauga and Members of Council, I join with all residents to commemorate Pope John Paul II Day.
+“On behalf of the City of Mississauga and Council, we join with all residents to commemorate Pope John Paul II Day.

-“Mississauga is home to a thriving Catholic community and compassionate Catholic churches that invest back in our City through works of charity, social justice and support for refugees fleeing persecution, from places like Syria.
+“Mississauga is home to a thriving Catholic community and compassionate Catholic churches that give back to our City through works of charity, social justice and support for our most vulnerable neighbours.

 “These faith communities continue to carry on the legacy and work of Pope Saint John Paul II.